North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 UConn Schedule Analysis

-- The Huskies clinched their signature win of the season on November 19, when they claimed a 62-44 victory over the Minnesota Golden Gophers, who rank inside the top 50 (No. 36), according to our computer rankings.
+- The Huskies clinched their best win of the season on November 19, when they secured a 62-44 victory over the Minnesota Golden Gophers, who rank inside the top 50 (No. 36), according to our computer rankings.

-- The Huskies have tied for the 16th-most Quadrant 1 wins in the country (one), but also have tied for the ninth-most Quadrant 1 losses (three).
+- When facing Quadrant 1 opponents, the Huskies are 1-3 (.250%) -- tied for the 16th-most victories, but also tied for the ninth-most defeats.

-- UConn has two wins over Quadrant 2 teams, tied for the fourth-most in the country.

 UConn 2023-24 Best Wins